michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ cat lecture1/messages/en-us.txt
 Hello World!
 ```
-The starting working directory is `user@sahara`; it does not change.
+The starting working directory is `/home`; it does not change.
 With a file as an argument, the `cat` command outputs the contents of the file.

 This code produces no errors.